-There are also three old laptops being used as additional virtualization servers.
+There are also two mini PCs and an old laptop being used as additional virtualization servers.

 The NAS houses four 3TB HDD's, which are set up in a Synology SHR configuration, providing approximately 9TB of usable space.
 The NAS provides file shares and media storage for the network.
 There is also an NFS share, which provides persistent storage to the applications running on the Kubernetes cluster.

 There is a 2TB external USB HDD attached to the NAS that is used as a destination for both the NAS backups, as well as server duplicity rsync backups from across the LAN.

 This diagram shows the applications and services currently running on the homelab, and how they are structured.

 I use a number of tools for monitoring the applications and services running on the homelab, including Netdata and Monitorix for server system stats, virt-manager for keeping an eye on the virtual machines, lxdware for the LXD containers, as well as a number of command line management utilities for Kubernetes, LXD, KVM and Docker.

 The primary monitoring of the homelab is done using Nagios Core.

 (created: 2021-06-10, last modified: 2022-08-08 at 18:14:03)